 - 2 CORINTHIANS 13:5 Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?

-The word examine means "to put to the test".
+The word examine here means "to put to the test".
 The word prove means "to put to the proof".
-Hence, Paul doubly beseeched the Corinthians here to prove this process called faith.
+Hence, Paul doubly beseeched the Corinthians to prove this process called faith.
 Receive this word, and daily go to the scriptures to see if these things are so.
 Continue in the doctrine, reproof and correction of the scriptures knowing that Yeshua is at work within us, unless we are reprobates.
 The reprobate is one who will not prove the scriptures.
-It is easy to understand that Yeshua is not at work within those who without faith will not prove the profit of the scriptures in their lives.
+Thus it is easy to understand that Yeshua is not at work within those who without faith will not prove the profit of the scriptures in their lives.

 All the experiences which they would require for a faith which "groweth exceedingly" GOD had already prepared in their future.
 All that was ultimately required was their faithfulness, their patient running.
 Paul wrote to Timothy saying, "I have fought a good fight, I have finished my course, I have kept the faith" (2 TIMOTHY 4:7).
 Fighting the good fight and finishing the course was what it meant to keep the faith.